-There are five essentials a new believer needs to develop a life of discipleship.
+There are five essentials a new believer needs to develop as he launches into being a disciple.
 At the top of my list is love.
 In 1 Thessalonians 2:7,8, we learn that Paul was willing to give his very life for people, not because of what they could do for him, but simply because he loved them.

 The second need of a new Christian is protection.
 The apostle Paul protected his flock in five ways: prayer (Colossians 1:9,10), visits (Acts 15:36), sending others (1 Corinthians 4:15–17), writing (2 Corinthians 2:9), and assuring them of their victory in Christ (1 Corinthians 10:13, 1 Thessalonians 3:1–5).